foci + loci ‘Self-Portrait’, 2014

 Chris Burke came to his interest in game art via his work as a composer, sound designer and filmmaker.
 As a sound designer and composer he has worked with, among others, William Pope L., Jeremy Blake, Don Was, Tom Morello and Björk.
 In 2005 he created “This Spartan Life” which transformed the video game Halo into a talk show.
 Within the virtual space of the game, he has interviewed McKenzie Wark, Katie Salen, Malcolm McLaren, the rock band OK Go and others.
 This and other work in game art began his interest in the unique treatment of space and time in video games.
 In 2012, he contributed the essay “Beyond Bullet Time” to the “Understanding Machinima” compendium (2013, Continuum).

-Tamara Yadao is an interdisciplinary artist who works with gaming technology, movement, sound, video and live performance.
+Tamara Yadao is an interdisciplinary artist and composer who works with gaming technology, movement, sound, video and live performance.
 In Fall 2009, at Diapason Gallery, she presented a lecture on “the glitch” called “Post-Digital Music: The Expansion of Artifacts in Microsound and the Aesthetics of Failure in Improvisation.”
 Current explorations include electro-acoustic composition and movement in virtual space, 8-bit sound in antiquated game technologies (under the moniker Corset Lore), movement and radio transmission as a live performance tool and the spoken word.
 Among others, she has exhibited/performed at BAM, the Brooklyn Museum, Conflux Festival 2009, Dixon Place, Eyebeam Art + Technology Center, the Hackers on Planet Earth Conference, the Kitchen, the Ontological Theater, PAX (Penny Arcade Exchange) East and Symphony Space.
 She is also the recipient of a 2014 commissioning grant by the Jerome Fund for New Music through the American Composers Forum.